We help over 200 charities all over the world

 From poultry farming and dairy processing to tailoring, women in these groups are receiving technical training in a wide variety of valuable areas, as well as receiving loans to invest in their own businesses and assistance in obtaining materials and tools.
 With this assistance, these inspirational women will be able to start thriving small businesses, and earn a steady income to support their families as they navigate Afghanistan’s ongoing humanitarian crisis.
 With Afghan women currently restricted from engaging in many areas of public life, these new avenues also provided these resilient women with a renewed sense of hope and determination.
 Ignite-II has also been ensuring these strong women are able to scale their impact through micro-grants and collaborations, as well as become leaders in their own right by training other women in their local areas how to establish collective support groups and start small businesses.
 These inputs further enhance the positive ripple effect of such initiatives in rural communities.
 Even in the most challenging circumstances, women can rise, lead, and create meaningful change, they simply need support to do so.
 To learn more about the work Afghan Aid do please go to www.afghanaid.org.uk

-A woman from Samangan province that has already received support to realise her dreams and change her future is Khadija, who, after receiving support through her
+A woman from Samangan province that has already received support to realise her dreams and change her future is Khadija, who, after receiving support through her group in tailoring and shawl weaving, has started her own profitable small business, and also dedicates her time to teach women and girls in her community.

 jsf-menu